-If you have any additional questions concerning this policy please feel free to contact Jina Doyle (idoyle@amerspec.com) or Jocelyn Starzak (istarzak@specialolympics.org) to discuss the situation further.
 The primary focus of this policy is the well-being of Special Olympics participants, and all decisions should be made in the best interest of the participants.
 "When in doubt, sit them out!"

-As noted, please feel free to contact either of the two individuals listed above and/or the State Office if you have questions that are specific to the actual policy.
+Please feel free to contact the State Office if you have questions that are specific to the actual policy.